U.S. Stocks Waver as Retail Sales Growth Slows

 By Michael Wursthorn and Joe Wallace

-U.S. stocks struggled to find direction Friday, putting major indexes on course to notch meager gains for the week, after new data suggested the continuation of a choppy economic recovery.
+U.S. stocks struggled to find direction Friday, putting the S&P 500 on course to notch meager gains for the week while hovering just below its February record.

-The S&P 500 was recently up less than 0.1%, as a slight pullback in technology stocks outweighed gains in shares of industrial, health-care and real-estate companies.
-The Dow Jones Industrial Average added 33 points, or 0.1%, to 27929.03, while the Nasdaq Composite slipped 0.2%.

-Friday's moves were the latest in day-to-day swings that have left major indexes little changed from where they were a week earlier.
-The S&P 500 made several runs at a new high but has repeatedly fallen short, so far.
+The broad index was flat in recent trading after bobbing around the flatline, the latest in a series of modest moves that have left major indexes little changed from where they were a week earlier.

-The index has risen just 0.7% over the past five trading days, its weakest stretch over the past three weeks.
+The S&P 500 attempted several runs this week at a new high, which would have marked its fastest-ever recovery from a bear market and erased the losses suffered during the coronavirus pandemic.
+But the index repeatedly fell short, leaving it up just 0.7% from last Friday.

 "There's a lot of confusion out there," said Larry Swedroe, chief research officer at Buckingham Wealth Partners, of his conversations with investors in recent weeks.
 "They ask how could stock prices be so high when we're going through this terrible crisis."